 - KX-NSE101, KX-NSE105, KX-NSE110 or KX-NSE120 (Activation Key for Mobile Extension) is required to use this feature.
 One activation key is required for each extension that will use this feature. - Even though DSS buttons for the forwarding extension indicate that the extension is busy, it can still receive calls.
-If another call is received, FWD-No Answer will operate as normal. - When the forwarding extension is a virtual PS ( $\rightarrow$ 21.1.2 Virtual PS) - The No Answer Time setting is ignored: All calls are forwarded immediately, even if No Answer is specified as the forwarding method.
+If another call is received, FWD-No Answer will operate as normal. - It is possible to set the forwarding extension to busy through system programming. - When the forwarding extension is a virtual PS ( $\rightarrow$ 21.1.2 Virtual PS) - The No Answer Time setting is ignored: All calls are forwarded immediately, even if No Answer is specified as the forwarding method.

 - If the forward destination is unavailable, the forwarding extension is treated as busy.
 (In this case, FWD-Busy is ignored even if it is enabled.)
-However, if the original caller is on an analog CO line, to which busy signals/tones cannot be sent, the PBX will continue to try to connect to the forward destination until a connection is established or the original caller hangs up. - If an extension goes on-hook while transferring a call to an extension ringing in parallel with a CO line, the CO line will stop ringing for a moment, then begin ringing again. - This feature is not available for channels of a T1 CO line set to LCOT type. - This feature may not be available depending on the specifications of the telephone network.
+However, if the original caller is on an analog CO line, to which busy signals/tones cannot be sent, the PBX will continue to try to connect to the forward destination until a connection is established or the original caller hangs up. - It is possible to set the forwarding extension virtual PS to busy through ICD Group programming. - If an extension goes on-hook while transferring a call to an extension ringing in parallel with a CO line, the CO line will stop ringing for a moment, then begin ringing again. - LCOT CO lines do not support this feature. - This feature may not be available depending on the specifications of the telephone network.

-10.6.1 PBX Configuration-[2-6-1] System-Numbering Plan-Main-Features- FWD No Answer Timer Set

-- 10.7.1 PBX Configuration-[2-7-1] System-Class of Service-COS Settings - →CO & SMDR-♦ Call Forward to CO - →Manager-♦ Group Forward Set - →Optional Device & Other Extensions-◆ Remote Operation by Other Extension - 11.1.1 PBX Configuration-[3-1-1] Group-Trunk Group-TRG Settings-Main - $\rightarrow$ CO-CO Duration Time (\60s) - $\rightarrow$ Extension-CO Duration Time (\60s) - 11.5.1 PBX Configuration-[3-5-1] Group-Incoming Call Distribution Group-Group Settings-Group Log / Group FWD - 12.1.1 PBX Configuration-[4-1-1] Extension-Wired Extension-Extension Settings-FWD / DND - 12.1.2 PBX Configuration-[4-1-2] Extension-Wired Extension-FWD/DND - 12.2.1 PBX Configuration-[4-2-1] Extension-Portable Station-Extension Settings-FWD / DND - 12.2.2 PBX Configuration-[4-2-2] Extension-Portable Station-FWD/DND
+''' 10.6.1 PBX Configuration-[2-6-1] System-Numbering Plan-Main-Features-♦ FWD No Answer Timer Set 10.7.1 PBX Configuration-[2-7-1] System-Class of Service-COS Settings →CO & SMDR-♦ Call Forward to CO →Manager-◆ Group Forward Set →Optional Device & Other Extensions-◆ Remote Operation by Other Extension 10.9 PBX Configuration-[2-9] System-System Options-Option 1-♦ PT Fwd / DND-Extension Status of Mobile Integration (FWD NA to CO) 11.1.1 PBX Configuration-[3-1-1] Group-Trunk Group-TRG Settings-Main → CO-CO Duration Time (60s) → ◆ Extension-CO Duration Time (60s) 11.5.1 PBX Configuration-[3-5-1] Group-Incoming Call Distribution Group-Group Settings-Miscellaneous-♦ Status of FWD for Virtual PS 11.5.1 PBX Configuration-[3-5-1] Group-Incoming Call Distribution Group-Group Settings-Group Log / Group FWD 11.5.3 PBX Configuration-[3-5-3] Group-Incoming Call Distribution Group-Miscellaneous-◆ Options-2nd line LCD display information for ICD Group redirected call 12.1.1 PBX Configuration-[4-1-1] Extension-Wired Extension-Extension Settings-FWD / DND 12.1.2 PBX Configuration-[4-1-2] Extension-Wired Extension-FWD/DND 12.2.1 PBX Configuration-[4-2-1] Extension-Portable Station-Extension Settings-FWD / DND 12.2.2 PBX Configuration-[4-2-2] Extension-Portable Station-FWD/DND '''